 Rewarding

 You may find that becoming an empty nester means you can swap out the SUV for a fuel-efficient electric vehicle or a sporty two-seater.
-Apply for credit online to help save time at the dealership.
+If so, you can apply online to prequalify for financing and save time at the dealership.
 Or treat yourself in other ways.

 - Plan a vacation